dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The older you get, the fewer things you really love.
+  If you try and take a cat apart to see how it works, the first thing you have on your hands is a non-working cat.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1244 days)